MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-error-8451.md

 ### How to decode error codes

-You can use Microsoft Exchange Server Error Code Lookup to decode the error codes that are described in this article.
+You can use [Microsoft Error Lookup Tool](https://www.microsoft.com/en-us/download/details.aspx?id=100432) to decode the error codes that are described in this article.
 Decoding the error codes that relate to the 8451 error and accompanying errors produces the following information:
 >C:\>err 8451
 for decimal 8451 / hex 0x2103 :
 ERROR_DS_DRA_DB_ERROR  &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; winerror.h